 There were Frankenstein, Dr Jekyll and Mr. Hyde, and Tom Sawyer games for the NES.
 Parasite Eve for the PlayStation was based on a novel.
 Someone relatively recently made a NES-like game out of The Great Gatsby.
 So here are ten books that I think could possibly be adapted into worthy games.
-I limited myself to real literature that professors like and not dumb fantasy novels that could easily be converted to hack-n-slash titles.
+I limited myself to real literature that professors like and not dumb fantasy novels that could easily be converted to hack-n-slash titles, like the one I wrote in 2011.
 I gotta do something useful with my English degree, right?

 10. Animal Farmville